aditans/230953444_ndp/README.md

+Configuring Network Address Translation (NAT) allows your internal private IP addresses (like your 192.168.2.0 network) to be translated into a public IP address so your devices can communicate with outside networks, like the Internet.

+The most common type of NAT used in networking (and Packet Tracer labs) is PAT (Port Address Translation), also known as NAT Overload.
+This allows multiple internal devices to share a single outside IP address.

+Here is how to configure PAT step-by-step on your router to allow your internal devices to reach the outside world.

+Step 1: Define the Inside and Outside Interfaces
+The router needs to know which interface connects to your local, private network (Inside) and which interface connects to the public, outside network (Outside).

+Assuming FastEthernet0/0 is your local LAN (192.168.2.0) and FastEthernet0/1 is your WAN link heading out to the internet (10.0.0.2):

+Plaintext
+Router> enable
+Router# configure terminal

+!
+Define the local network as the Inside interface Router(config)# interface FastEthernet0/0 Router(config-if)# ip nat inside
+Router(config-if)# exit

+!
+Define the WAN/Internet link as the Outside interface Router(config)# interface FastEthernet0/1
+Router(config-if)# ip nat outside
+Router(config-if)# exit
+Step 2: Create an Access Control List (ACL)
+You must tell the router which internal IP addresses are allowed to be translated.
+We do this by creating a standard ACL that matches your internal subnet.

+To permit the 192.168.2.0 /24 network, you will use its wildcard mask (0.0.0.255):

+Router(config)# access-list 1 permit 192.168.2.0 0.0.0.255

+Step 3: Configure the NAT Overload Rule
+Finally, you tie it all together.
+This command tells the router: "Take the IP addresses permitted in Access List 1, translate them using the IP address assigned to FastEthernet0/1, and overload it so multiple devices can use it at once."

+Router(config)# ip nat inside source list 1 interface FastEthernet0/1 overload

+How to Verify it is Working
+Once configured, you can send a ping from one of your internal PCs to an outside IP address (like a server on the other side of your WAN).
+Then, hop back onto your router and run this command:

+Router# show ip nat translations
+This will display a table showing exactly how your internal IPs (Inside Local) are being mapped to the router's outside IP (Inside Global) along with their specific port numbers.

+Are you trying to set up this NAT to allow your PCs to reach an external "Internet" router, or are you trying to make a specific internal device (like a web server) reachable from the outside using Static NAT?

 When you configure OSPF and RIP in different parts of the network (like your diagram), they do NOT automatically understand each other’s routes.
 That’s where things change.